Mold in Crawl Space: Complete Guide December 13, 2018 – Posted in: Blog – Tags: Mold, Mold Prevention, Mold Remediation

 For additional information, feel free to check out self-help videos on how to kill mold in crawl space from reputable sites.
 By taking action at once, you can prevent further damage until the authorities arrive.

 The mold in crawl space removal cost can be as low as $500 to as high as $30,000.
-Factors like size of the mold, extent of the damage, types of materials that are damaged or infected, and accessibility of treating the mold all come into play to determine the cost.
+Factors like the size of the mold, the extent of the damage, types of materials that are damaged or infected, and accessibility of treating the mold all come into play to determine the cost.

 If you’re going to pay a lot of money, you might be wondering, does homeowners insurance cover mold in crawl space?
 Well, a typical homeowner’s policy does not cover the cost of mold removal, unless mold infestation is due to a condition that’s covered by the policy, such as flooding and water damage.